 “I feel uncomfortable with this review.
 How’s it going to be communicated and used?”

-We jumped on a Hangout and agreed honest feedback was important to my peers, Think Brownstone, and ultimately our customers.
+We jumped on a Hangout and agreed honest feedback was important to my peers, Think Company, and ultimately our customers.
 So, I hit Send.

 Honesty is powerful.
-It can detract and demotivate… even obliterate… as well as it can add great value when done right.
+It can detract and demotivate… even obliterate… but it can add great value when done right.
 Honesty is crucial in our business—it’s how we help our clients and peers succeed, and thus, how we succeed in return.
-You might be amazed at how often we say things, behind closed doors, like “We have to be ‘good consultants’ here and not say what they want to hear but what they need to hear…that’s the expectation when people hire us.”
+You might be amazed at how often we say things, behind closed doors, like “We have to be ‘good consultants’ here and not say what they want to hear but what they need to hear… that’s the expectation when people hire us.”
 Or, as my colleague Andrew so wisely put it, “If you can’t speak candidly and really get to the root of a problem, potentially excellent work suffers in mediocrity.”

 Trust Comes From Constructive Communication